-6 Section 2(4) of the Fair Employment and Treatment (NI) Order 1998 which states that, 'In this Order any reference to a person's political opinion does not include an opinion which consists of or includes approval or acceptance of the use of violence for political ends connected with the affairs of Northern Ireland, including the use of violence for the purpose of putting the public or any section of the public in fear.'
+Section 2(4) of the Fair Employment and Treatment (NI) Order 1998 which states that, 'In this Order any reference to a person's political opinion does not include an opinion which consists of or includes approval or acceptance of the use of violence for political ends connected with the affairs of Northern Ireland, including the use of violence for the purpose of putting the public or any section of the public in

-Position paper: Update on the Single Equality Act: Autumn 2002 involving two individuals with conflict related convictions.
+&lt;sup>4 Equality Commission Guidance, 'A Unified Guide to Promoting Equal Opportunities in Employment' Section 10B.3 involving two individuals with conflict related convictions.
 The Tribunal found that, subject to Article 2(4) of the Fair Employment and Treatment (NI) Order 1998, the applicants' claims of political discrimination must fall and their cases were dismissed.
-The Tribunal considered that Article 2(4) applied to political opinions held in the past, as well as those held in the present8.
+The Tribunal considered that Article 2(4) applied to political opinions held in the past, as well as those held in the present.
 The Tribunal suggested that the case highlighted the need for the legislation to be reviewed in light of more recent political developments.
 McConkey and Marks subsequently appealed the decision of the Fair Employment Tribunal to the Court of Appeal.
 The Court of Appeal dismissed their appeals.
 McConkey and Marks then appealed the Court of Appeal decision to the House of Lords.
 The House of Lords subsequently upheld the Court of Appeal decision and dismissed McConkey and Marks appeals.